vivi2393142/ting-mate-ai-research/evaluation/evaluation_methodology.md

 ## Purpose

-Conducting real usability tests with memory-impaired individuals presents challenges, including safety, accessibility, and recruitment limitations.
-To address this, GPT-based personas were employed to simulate the behavior of typical users, including both memory-impaired individuals and their caregivers.
-This evaluation phase focused on how these personas interacted with the functional prototype, in contrast to earlier interviews which were used to explore needs and expectations.
+Conducting real usability tests with memory-impaired individuals presents challenges related to safety, accessibility, and recruitment.
+To address these constraints, GPT-based personas were used to simulate typical users—both memory-impaired individuals and their caregivers.
+This evaluation phase focused on how these personas interacted with the functional prototype through a simulated Think Aloud test, in contrast to earlier interviews which aimed to explore user needs and expectations.

 ## Tools and Setup

 The evaluation environment was configured as follows:

-- The AI agent was **Claude Sonnet 4**.
+- **Language Model:** Claude Sonnet 4 was used to simulate persona dialogues which support MCP connection better.
-- Claude was connected to the iOS Simulator using the [iOS Simulator MCP](https://github.com/joshuayoes/ios-simulator-mcp) (Model Context Protocol).
+- **iOS Simulator MCP**: Claude was connected to the iOS Simulator using the [iOS Simulator MCP](https://github.com/joshuayoes/ios-simulator-mcp) (Model Context Protocol).
-- MCP internally used [Facebook’s IDB](https://fbidb.io/) tool to send simulator commands such as tapping, typing, and navigation.
+- **Facebook's IDB**: MCP internally used [Facebook’s IDB](https://fbidb.io/) tool to send simulator commands such as tapping, typing, and navigation.
-- A local server managed communication between Claude, the MCP service, and the app.
+- **Local Server**: A local server managed communication between Claude, the MCP service, and the app.

 This setup allowed Claude to interact with the app through natural language instructions.
 Claude described the user's thoughts and intended actions aloud.
 These were translated into simulator events via MCP.

-## Persona Configuration

-The same structured personas used during the interview phase were reused here.
-Each evaluation session began with a new prompt, without memory of previous interactions.
-This approach simulated a true first-time user experience.

-Each persona included:

-- Background: age, habits, digital literacy, relationship status
-- Goals: memory support needs or caregiving responsibilities
-- Behavior: likely usage patterns, preferences (e.g. voice interaction)

-See the [personas_design](process_design.md) for detailed definitions of each GPT persona pair.

 ## Evaluation Process